 In order to pay salespeople, unilevels have to supplement their baseline commission with other bonuses.
 In the early days of the unilevel plan, plans which did this were called “hybrid unilevels” but it’s now so uncommon to see a unilevel without other bonuses that the term “hybrid” has fallen out of use—all unilevels are hybrid unilevels.
 Often the bonus that unilevels use to compensate sales people is the fast start bonus.
 Unilevels also often incorporate bonuses that pay top level distributors.
-They also commonly use pool bonuses, which pay equal shares of a percent of all company sales to a group of distributors.
-If you want a more in depth look at the unilevel, I encourage you to read this article.
+Often they use pool bonuses, which pay equal shares of a percent of all company sales to a group of distributors.

-The binary is similar to the unilevel in that it has one commission type that defines the plan name, but in order for them to work, they had to incorporate other commissions.
-As with the unilevel, binaries usually employ a fast start bonus to compensate sales people and a pool bonus to compensate top level distributors.
+The binary is similar to the unilevel in that it has one commission type that defines the plan name.
+But in order for them to work, they had to incorporate other commissions.
+Like unilevel, binaries usually employ a fast start bonus to compensate sales people and a pool bonus to compensate top level distributors.
 The binary has changed the most over the years.

 The binary commission defines the structure of the tree.
 Each person has only two downlines or legs.
-Distributors work to build both legs but are only paid on one of the two—the leg with the lower amount of volume.
+Distributors work to build both legs but earn commissions on only one of the two—the leg with the lower amount of volume.
 This is called a pay leg commission, and you can take an in depth view of it here, if you’re not already familiar.

 A distributor’s objective, in a binary, is to keep both legs balanced.
 Your strong leg (or reference leg) is the weak leg (or pay leg) of the distributor above you, so your upline will help you build this leg.
 In order to take full advantage of the volume in your reference leg, you need to grow your pay leg.

 To summarize, with the breakaway commission plan, there are well defined roles.
-With the unilevel plan, everyone is the same as everyone else.
+With the unilevel plan, there is only one role.
 There are ranks, but bonuses are paid the same to everyone.
 The same is true of binary plans, but ranks are almost meaningless; the focus is for distributors to try to balance volume between both legs of the organization.
 These are the absolute basic facts about the three types of compensation plans.